flemish4/RoboPorter/UI/README.md

 The Backend Software is written in python and is /backend.py This software runs on the second RPi and acts as the link between the UI and the server python code.
 It is mostly just a piece of software the forwards connections from one program to the other and handles web socket connections.

 ## Front End
 The front end is a web interface built using the Bootstrap framework.

+## Setup to get UI working
-To get it working the following steps must be followed on the Raspberry Pi:
+To get the UI working the following steps must be followed on the Raspberry Pi:
 1. Install Apache Web Server
 2. Install PHP 7 or greater
 3. Install MySql